"The ability to target different stages of the buyer journey will optimise advertising success and cost-effectiveness..."

-Scalable budget commitment – While it varies for each type of product and marketplace, by advertising on Google it’s possible to start small and grow.
-Any starting budget will depend on the competitiveness of your industry and therefore, the average cost per click.
+Scalable budget commitment – While it varies for each type of product and marketplace, advertising on Google makes it possible to start small and grow.
+Any starting budget will depend on the competitiveness of your industry and, therefore, the average cost per click.
 However, some sectors with a low cost per click can be started with a few hundred pounds and then grow accordingly.
-This removes the risk of high investment at the outset without the data to qualify success.
+This removes the risk of high investment at the outset without the data to qualify for success.

 Brand awareness – Advertising on Google can also increase a retailer’s brand awareness.
-Even if your advert isn’t clicked, its display amongst the results of advertisers will encourage recognition of your brand name.
+Even if your advert isn’t clicked, its display amongst advertisers' results will encourage recognition of your brand name.

 Advertising on Google: faster and more likely sales success compared to SEO

-Improving SEO is free but only in the sense that you don’t pay for the ranking position directly.
-Ultimately, it’s likely that you could spend more money on the SEO resources trying to improve your organic rankings for SEO compared to advertising spend.
+Improving SEO is free only because you don’t pay for the ranking position directly.
+Ultimately, it’s likely that you could spend more money on SEO resources to improve your organic rankings for SEO than advertising spend.

 Crucially, unlike investing in Google Ads, investing in SEO doesn’t provide any guarantees of increased traffic.
-If you’re sharing a competitive online marketplace against big brands, success in organic search ranking could be very difficult to achieve.
+If you’re sharing a competitive online marketplace against big brands, achieving success in organic search ranking could be very difficult.

 How to start advertising on Google for small to medium retailers

-Google Ads are the text adverts which appear in the search results of Google.
-Located at the top of the search listings, the search result is denoted by the word Ad or Ads which precedes the search result.
+Google Ads are the text adverts that appear in Google's search results.
+Located at the top of the search listings, the search result is denoted by the word Ad or Ads, which precedes the search result.

-The position in the ranking is determined primarily on an auction of keywords.
+The position in the ranking is determined primarily by an auction of keywords.
 A keyword is a word or phrase which users search for on Google.
 The winning bid for the keyword is generally positioned the highest in the results.
-The greater the competition amongst advertisers for the keyword, the greater the cost of the bid required to rank highly for it.
+The greater the competition amongst advertisers for the keyword, the higher the bid cost required to rank highly.